tomazlunder/HistogramEqualization/README.md

 # HistogramEqualization

-Histogram equalization with CPU and GPU.
-Comparison project.
+Histogram equalization by using CPU and GPU, time comparison.